The Amazing Race 18

 The Amazing Race 18 (also known as The Amazing Race: Unfinished Business) is the eighteenth season of the American reality competition show The Amazing Race.
-Hosted by Phil Keoghan, it featured eleven teams of two, each returning from a previous edition of the series, competing in a race around the world to win US$1,000,000.
-This season visited five continents and nine countries and traveled over 40000 mi during twelve legs.
-Starting in Palm Springs, California, racers traveled through Australia, Japan, China, India, Austria, Liechtenstein, Switzerland, and Brazil before returning to the United States and finishing in the Florida Keys.
-New twists introduced in this season include the no-rest leg, where teams immediately began the subsequent leg after finishing the previous leg, and an automatic U-Turn for the last team to finish the first task.
-Elements of the show that returned for this season include the starting line task.
+Hosted by Phil Keoghan, it featured eleven teams of two, each returning from a previous edition of the series, competing in a race around the world for US$1,000,000.
+This season visited five continents and nine countries, traveling approximately 40000 mi over twelve legs.
+Starting in Palm Springs, California, racers traveled through Australia, Japan, China, India, Austria, Liechtenstein, Switzerland, and Brazil, before returning to the United States and finishing in the Florida Keys.
+New elements introduced this season included the no-rest leg, where teams immediately began the next leg immediately after finishing the previous one, and an automatic U-Turn penalty for the last team to finish a particular task.
 This season was also the first to be filmed and broadcast for high-definition television.
-The season premiered on CBS on Sunday, February 20, 2011, and the finale aired on May 8, 2011.
+The season premiered on CBS on February 20, 2011, and concluded on May 8, 2011.

-Sisters Kisha and Jen Hoffman from The Amazing Race 14 were the winners of this season.
-They are the second all-female team & the first team of sisters to win The Amazing Race.
-Herbert "Flight Time" Lang and Nathaniel "Big Easy" Lofton of the Harlem Globetrotters from The Amazing Race 15 finished in second place, while father and daughter team Gary and Mallory Ervin from The Amazing Race 17 finished in third place.
+Sisters Kisha and Jen Hoffman from The Amazing Race 14 were the winners of this season, while Herbert "Flight Time" Lang and Nathaniel "Big Easy" Lofton of the Harlem Globetrotters from The Amazing Race 15 finished in second place, and father and daughter Gary and Mallory Ervin from The Amazing Race 17 finished in third place.

+Format

+The clues which contestants receive during the course of the race generally fall into four categories: Route Info, Detour, Roadblock, and U-Turn.

+The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
+The series follows teams of two competing in a race around the world.
+Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
+At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: